aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

 .. _adding_exception:

-Developer: Adding a new Exception case
+Developer: Add a new Exception case
 ======================================

 This primarily describes the situation where you wish to add friendly